glegoux/mdf/README.md

 *Note :*
 - You can put your tracks with the function `local_print()` directly.
 In reality, when you are executing `./launch`, `main.py` is running instead of `answer.py`, see `bin/` folder.
-- You can use the script `./edit`, if you want read and edit all exercises of the current session.
+- You can use the script `./edit`, if you want read and/or edit all exercises of the current session.

 [example]: https://github.com/glegoux/mdf/blob/master/example.png "example"
 [mdf]: https://github.com/glegoux/mdf/blob/master/mdf.png "mdf"